fjorgemota/jimple/README.md

 });
 ```

 The first argument is the name of the service to extend, the second a function that gets access to the object instance and the container.
-Note that you

 ## Extending a Container